When to visit the Galapagos Islands

 The islands in the south, such as Isla Floreana and Isla Española, are the most affected by the cold waters of the Humboldt Current.
 The islands to the west such as Fernandina and Isabella are most affected by the Cromwell Current.
 (Galapagos Safari Camp is located on Santa Cruz Island, in the middle of the archipelago, and is therefore less affected by these currents).

-La garua:
+La Garua

 In addition to feeding microscopic plant and animal life, this cold, nutrient-rich water is responsible for creating the fog (or garua) that prevails during this season by cooling the air directly above its surface.